 Street: A public thoroughfare designed to provide the principal means of access to abutting property, or designed to serve as a roadway for vehicular travel, or both, by excluding alleys.

 Structure: it, the use of which requires location on the ground, or attachment to something having location on the ground, including for the purposes of this ordinance mobile homes, travel trailers, signs, mobile signs, fences, portable signs, and satellite dishes, but excluding from definition of structures minor landscaping features such as ornamental pools, planting boxes, birdbath, paved surfaces, walkways, driveways, recreational equipment, flagpoles, and mailboxes.

+Town Council: Shall be interpreted at the Town Council of Cheraw, SC, to include all members thereof.

 Yard: an open or on occupied space on the same lot with a principal building and on obstructed by buildings or structures from ground to sky except where encroachments an accessory buildings are expressly permitted.